dsdevries/coding-challange/README.md

 # Senior Role Requirements
 The following additional tasks are required if you are applying for a senior role.

-1) Refactor the app to use Redux instead of hooks for managing global state.
+1) Refactor the app to use Redux for managing global state.
 Make sure to enable Redux Dev Tools, too.

 2) Write tests using the tool of your choice.